-Total donated services recorded for fiscal year 2023 and 2022 was \$45,274,223 and \$30,237,033, respectively.
-In 2023 and 2022, in-kind contributions consisted of donated media services from the Causeway Agency, these services were recorded at fair value using the current rates of the professionals providing the services.
-The services exclusively benefited the public awareness and communications program and were recorded without donor restrictions.
+Total donated services recorded for fiscal year 2024 and 2023 was \$39,620,974 and \$45,274,223, respectively.
+In 2024 and 2023, in-kind contributions consisted of donated media services from the Causeway Agency, these services were recorded at fair value using the current rates of the professionals providing the services.
+The services benefited the public awareness and communications program as well as fundraising, and were recorded without donor restrictions.